- Duration 15 nights / 16 days.

 See many high peaks with height of 8000 meters or more.

 What to expect: An adventure filled fun time with moderate to difficult trekking on mountain terrain.
-A lifetime adventure activity filled with fun and moderate to difficult level trekking on high altitude mountain terrains with some splendid views of the nature.
+A lifetime adventure activity filled with fun and moderate to difficult level trekking on high altitude mountain terrains with some splendid views of the nature during Annapurna circuit trek with Tilicho lake.

 Welcome to the world’s most beautiful trek!
-Annapurna circuit is considered as the world’s beautiful trekking destination.
-Our 18 days Annapurna circuit takes to you a different world where 100s of waterfalls flow endless water (nowhere in the world you will find so many waterfalls), where mighty snow peak mountains mesmerize you and the local people’s hospitality makes you feel like home.
+Annapurna circuit trek with Tilicho lake is considered as the world’s beautiful trekking destination.
+Our 15 days Annapurna circuit takes to you a different world where 100s of waterfalls flow endless water (nowhere in the world you will find so many waterfalls), where mighty snow peak mountains mesmerize you and the local people’s hospitality makes you feel like home.

-The beginning of our trek goes through lower elevation Himalayan zone, where you are confronted with many waterfalls.
+The beginning of our Annapurna circuit trek with Tilicho lake goes through lower elevation Himalayan zone, where you are confronted with many waterfalls.
 This zone is full of lush green forests and you can see many table top mountain villages with their beautiful terraced farming.
 Once elevation goes high you will find beautiful alpine forest with mesmerizing views then you will enter to a treeless old desert which is exceptionally beautiful and every place in this area is like a finest painting.

-Our trek starts from Bhulbhule village which is at an elevation of 840 meters(2,760 feet).
+Our Annapurna circuit trek with Tilicho lake starts from Bhulbhule village which is at an elevation of 840 meters(2,760 feet).
 It is a small and beautiful village on the bank of Marshyangdi River(we will follow this river for most of the part in our trek).
 Then we will proceed to high elevation day by day.
-We will stay and visit many places like Jagat, Dharapani, Chame, Pisang, Manang, Khangsar, Tilicho Base Camp, Tilicho Lake, Yak Kharka, Throng Phedi, Thorng La Pass, Muktinath, Kagbeni and Jomsom during our 18 days Annapurna circuit trekking.
+We will stay and visit many places like Jagat, Dharapani, Chame, Pisang, Manang, Yak Kharka, Throng Phedi, Thorng La Pass, Muktinath, Kagbeni and Jomsom during our 15 days Annapurna circuit trekking.
 The highest and toughest elevation we will cross (summit) during the trek is Throng La Pass (5,416 meters.
 17,769 feet).
 The route goes past the following mountains, Manaslu (8,163 meters, eighth highest mountain), Langtang Himal, Annapurna II and IV, Annapurna III, Gangapurna, Annapurna I(8,091 meters, is the tenth highest mountain) and Dhaulagiri.

 Once you get down from Throng La Pass you will reach Muktinath, which is a holy place for Hindus and Buddhists.
 Muktinath is a small pagoda style wooden temple in an elevation of 3,800 meters(12,467 feet) the best part of is, this place is very picturesque.
 Muktinath is a prominent temple in Nepal, lots of people visit this temple from India and Nepal.
 Once you trek down from Muktinath through the mighty Kali Gandaki River you will find a complete different zone.
 The views of treeless grey mountains and sky burials on the cliffs of mountains are really unique experience.